HParklab/IFUM/README.md

     >MyUb_R1117A
     GTKKYDLSKWKYAELRDTINTSCDIELLAACREEFHRALKVYH
     ```
     **Important**: IEFFEUM processes sequences in batches for the efficiency, padding them to the length of the longest sequence in each batch.
 For optimal GPU memory usage, group proteins with similar sequence lengths into the same FASTA file.
+Different padding length affects IEFFEUM's prediction.

 2. **Structure Files (Optional)**:  You have two options for providing structural information (target folded state):
     - **Option A**: **Provide PDB Files (recommended for longer proteins)**:  Place your `.pdb` files in a directory (e.g., `/PATH/TO/PDBs`).
 The filenames should match the sequence identifiers in your FASTA file (e.g., `MyUb_WT.pdb`).